-- Chive & onion or dill: add in 1 tsp of onion powder to the blender, then fold in 3-4 tbsp fresh, minced chives or dill.
+- Chive & onion or dill: add in 1 teaspoon of onion powder to the blender, then fold in 3-4 tablespoon fresh, minced chives or dill.

 - Strawberry or blueberry: add in ¼ cup freeze-dried strawberries or blueberries and cane sugar to taste.

-- Cinnamon & brown sugar: add in 2 tsp of cinnamon and brown sugar to taste.
+- Cinnamon & brown sugar: add in 2 teaspoon of cinnamon and brown sugar to taste.

-- Chocolate: add in 1 tbsp of cacao powder and cane sugar to taste.
+- Chocolate: add in 1 tablespoon of cacao powder and cane sugar to taste.

 - Optional ingredients are not reflected in the price or calories of our recipes.